Mélissa Plaza

-Mélissa Plaza (born 28 July 1988 in Saint-Gaudens) is a French football player who last played for EA Guingamp of the Division 1 Féminine.
+Mélissa Plaza (born 28 July 1988) is a French football player who last played for EA Guingamp of the Division 1 Féminine.
 She plays as a defensive midfielder.
 Plaza is a former women's youth international having played with the under-20 team at the 2008 FIFA U-20 Women's World Cup and is a currently a member of the senior team making her debut in 2009.
 She also played with the France team at 2009 Summer Universiade Games where she netted two goals.